starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

     Starknet Book](./ch03-00-architecture.html#nodes) or
     [Kasar](https://www.kasar.io/) for setup guides.

-3.  **Free RPC vendor**: These 2 networks are eligible for free RPC vendors: mainet and sepolia.
+3.  **Free RPC vendor**: These 2 networks are eligible for free RPC vendors: mainnet and sepolia.
     You can choose [Blast](https://blastapi.io/public-api/starknet) or [Nethermind](https://data.voyager.online/)

 ### Creating an Account Descriptor